SharonLutz/eLI/README.md

 ```

 ## Input for eLI
 For a given number of simulations (input=nSim) and time points or visits (input=visits), the number of subjects at each time point (input=n) must be specified.
 Then, two normally distributed traits (x1 and x2) are generated based on the user inputted mean (input=x1mean and x2mean) and standard deviation (input=x1sd and x2sd).
-Then, the outcome Y is generated from a multivariate normal distribution (for visits>1) or a normal distribution (for visits=1) where the mean equal to
+Then, the outcome Y is generated from a multivariate normal distribution (for visits>1) or a normal distribution (for visits=1) with mean equal to

 E\[Y\] = &beta;<sub>1</sub> x1+ &beta;<sub>2</sub> x2 +  &beta;<sub>I</sub>   x1 x2